 Nevada Health Link plans are organized into four categories:

 - Silver plans have moderate monthly premiums, deductibles and copays.
-They cover between 70 and 94 percent of care costs, depending on whether you qualify for a basic plan or an Enhanced Silver plan for lower-income households.
+They cover 70 to 94 percent of care costs, depending on whether you qualify for a basic plan or an Enhanced Silver plan for lower-income households.
 They’re the only plans eligible for cost-sharing subsidies.

-- Platinum plans have the highest monthly premiums and the lowest deductibles and copays, and cover roughly 90 percent of care costs.
+- Platinum plans have the highest monthly premiums and the lowest deductibles and copays.
+They cover roughly 90 percent of care costs.
 These are for people who have significant health care needs and are willing to pay the highest premiums.